sousaz/entendendo-algoritmos/binary_search/notes.md

 ## When to use:

-when u have an ordered list
+when u have an sorted data

 ## Big O: